nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/automation/use-of-mvel-in-automation-chains.md

 ## Nuxeo Environment Properties

 Nuxeo environment properties are accessible in scripts using the `Env` map object.
-All the properties defined in Nuxeo property files located in Nuxeo `conf` directory are available through the `Env` map.
+All the properties defined in Nuxeo (typically in the nuxeo.conf file) are available through the `Env` map.
 This is very useful when you want to configure your operations using values that can be modified later on a running server.

-For example let's say you want to make an operation that is creating a document and initialize its description from a Nuxeo property named `automation.document.description`.
+For example, let's say you want to make an operation that is creating a document and initialize its description from a Nuxeo property named `automation.document.description`.

-In order to do this you should:
+In order to do this, you will:

 1. Fetch the property using the `Env` map in your operation parameter: `Env["automation.document.description"]`.
-2. And then on the target server to create a property file inside the Nuxeo `conf` directory that defines the variable you are using in the operation chain:
+2. And then set the configuration parameter in the `nuxeo.conf` file of your Nuxeo Server:
-    _automation.document.description = My Description_
+    `automation.document.description = My Description`

 ## Date Management Example

-Notice: These examples are for usage in Automation. if you are writing an Automation Script, you also can use the JavaScript native `Date` object (while the `CurrentDate`  object is available in Automation Scripting if you need it.).
+Notice: These examples are for usage in Automation. if you are writing an Automation Script, you also can use the JavaScript native `Date` object (while the `CurrentDate`  object is still available in Automation Scripting if you need it.).

 <div class="table-scroll"><table class="hover"><tbody><tr><th colspan="1">